== Call for Proposals ==

 = Selection criteria =

-- The proposed activity should be of direct interest to the MT community at large: researchers, developers, vendors translators and/or users of MT technologies.
+- The proposed activity should be of direct interest to the MT community at large: researchers, developers, vendors translators and users of MT technologies.

 - The proposal shall clearly describe the purpose of the project and include measurable mid-project milestones for which a report should be submitted (see below).

-- Preference will be given to projects which by nature will involve and be beneficial for several persons, as for instance conferences, seminars, workshops, shared tasks and tutorials.
+- Preference will be given to projects which by nature will involve and be beneficial for several persons, as for instance conferences, seminars, workshops and tutorials.

 - Proposals with a significant, clearly identified impact on the MT community (through the development, dissemination or use of project results) are those most likely to be accepted.

 - Proposals that bring together different aspects of MT will be especially valued.